-- 1. Please provide brief information on your airport: name, location, and traffic volume including type of airplanes and frequency. - N/A as I am an airport design consultant. - 2.
-What kinds of pavements are used in your airport and on which part? - In my experience, concrete and asphalt pavements are in all facets of airport pavement.
+1. Please provide brief information on your airport: name, location, and traffic volume including type of airplanes and frequency.

+- N/A as I am an airport design consultant.

+2. What kinds of pavements are used in your airport and on which part?

+- In my experience, concrete and asphalt pavements are in all facets of airport pavement.
 Concrete is typically the material of choice for a complete rehab of a runway.
-Asphalt is typically the choice for a milling/paving maintenance or partial rehabilitations. - 3.
-What are the most three distresses exist in your airport pavement? - N/A - 4.
-Is reflective cracking a concern for your pavement team? - Reflective cracking is almost always an issue, especially with deteriorating overlays on both concrete and asphalt. - 5.
-Which techniques have been utilized to control reflective cracking? - Milling/paving, patching, fabric - 6.
-In your opinion, what is the most cost effective approach to control reflective cracking? - Varies on the application, construction performance, weather - 7.
-Are you interested in a new technique to control reflective cracking if proven cost effective? - Definitely
+Asphalt is typically the choice for a milling/paving maintenance or partial rehabilitations.

+- N/A

+- Reflective cracking is almost always an issue, especially with deteriorating overlays on both concrete and asphalt.

+5. Which techniques have been utilized to control reflective cracking?

+- Milling/paving, patching, fabric

+6. In your opinion, what is the most cost effective approach to control reflective cracking?

+- Varies on the application, construction performance, weather

+7. Are you interested in a new technique to control reflective cracking if proven cost effective?

+- Definitely